At Drighlington Primary School we believe that a school uniform is important, because it:

 - Navy/grey/white socks/tights

 - Dark, safe, sensible footwear (NOT COLOURED FOOTWEAR OR FOOTWEAR WITH COLOUR STRIPES)

 - Variations for summer wear are: any blue/white check dress and grey shorts

 PE kit should be kept in a SMALL named bag, not a large rucksack.
 The kit should be kept in school and taken home at weekends and the end of each half term to be washed.
 As with school uniform, all items of PE clothing should be identified with the child’s name.
-Children who go swimming need a towel, swimming trunks or full swimsuit, optional cap and brush or comb, carried in a waterproof bag.
+Children who go swimming need a towel, swimming trunks or full swimsuit (not a bikini), optional cap and brush or comb, carried in a waterproof bag.

 - R-Y2 PE kit: Dark coloured (preferably navy) shorts & plain white T-shirt.
-Black indoor pumps & outdoor trainers
+Appropriate footwear.

 - Y3-Y6 PE kit: Dark shorts (preferably navy) & plain white t-shirt.
-Suitable kit for outdoor - blue or black tracksuit bottoms & top; trainers for indoor PE & trainers for outdoor PE.
+Appropriate footwear.
+Suitable kit for outdoor - plain blue or black tracksuit bottoms & top.

-For safety reasons, children are not permitted to wear jewellery or nail varnish in school.
+For safety reasons, children are not permitted to wear jewellery in school.
 This includes earrings, but small studs are allowed.
 It is best that parents/carers discuss P.E. timetables with class teachers and remove stud earrings at home on these days.
 If children are wearing earrings on the day of a PE lesson, they should remove them independently, or ask an adult to cover them with microporous tape.

 Watches and activity trackers may be worn but they must not have alarms or digital games that may interrupt teaching and learning.
 We do prefer that children leave their watches and activity trackers at home where they are safe.
 Following advice from Leeds City Council Health and Safety Team, watches and activity trackers must not be worn during PE lessons.
 Children must not wear nail varnish and are not allowed to wear headwear inside the building, unless there is a proven medical reason or it is a requirement of their religious faith.